Community Life in Richmond's Almshouses

 Latest Edition of Your Almshouse Magazine

-Don't miss the spectacular Burns Supper on 26th January (5:30pm - book your place now!), the new Book Group exploring "The Greatest Story Ever Told" (running weekly throughout January), and "Out and About at Home" on 8th January.
-Film Club screens the Downton Abbey Grand Finale on 21st January.
+January's 'Your Almshouse Magazine' brought fresh starts and new adventures to the community.
+The issue welcomed new residents across the estates and celebrated CEO Emma Halford's first full year.
+The spectacular Burns Supper took place on 26th January, the new Book Group explored "The Greatest Story Ever Told" with weekly meetings throughout January, and "Out and About at Home" was held on 8th January.
+Film Club screened the Downton Abbey Grand Finale on 21st January.

-There's winter wellness advice, competition quizzes for £10 M&S vouchers (spot the British actors!), and Nigel's poetry corner features Tennyson's "Ring Out, Wild Bells.".
-Plus regular favourites continue - Zumba, Yoga, Bridge, Tai Chi, and Arts & Crafts.
-Download your copy and embrace the new year with your community!
+Trustee Willie Hartley Russell shared his fascinating journey from the City to almshouses, while resident Heather Shipley wrote movingly about her father's wartime experiences.
+The issue featured winter wellness advice, competition quizzes for £10 M&S vouchers (spot the British actors), and Nigel's poetry corner with Tennyson's "Ring Out, Wild Bells," alongside regular activities including Zumba, Yoga, Bridge, Tai Chi, and Arts & Crafts.

 Your Almshouse Magazine - December 2025